-This article shows you how to add a new user account in Dundas BI.
-Only administrators have permission to add new accounts.
+This article shows you how to add a new user account and manage accounts in Dundas BI.
+Only administrators have permission to manage accounts.

 2. Account types